Information Communications Technician

 Who should apply for the ICT apprenticeship?

 Becoming an Information Communications Technician (ICT) apprentice is ideal for anyone who enjoys testing infrastructure components and providing IT support.
 If you like problem-solving, troubleshooting and configuring computer systems, the Information Communications Technician apprenticeship could be for you.
-The roles you might expect to be applying for after your 18-month Information Communications Technician apprenticeship are Cloud Technician, Help desk support, Network field operative and many others.
+As an Information Communications Technician, you can choose one of two speciality routes, Network Technician or Support Technician.
+The pathway you chose to follow depends on your interests and career aspirations.
+The roles you might expect to be applying for after your 12-15 month Information Communications Technician apprenticeship are Cloud Technician, Help desk support, Network field operative and many others.